frenetic-lang/frenetic/guide/01-Introduction.md

   $ make reinstall
   ```

-  > Make `make reinstall` work.

 Handy References
 ----------------

 - [Introduction to OCaml](http://www.cs.cornell.edu/courses/cs3110/2012fa/recitations/rec01.html)

   In this tutorial, you will build controllers in OCaml.
 We use a tiny
-  fragment of the language and provide several examples, but a little
+  fragment of the language and provide lots of example code, but a little
   familiarity with OCaml syntax will be helpful.

   We recommend that you either (1) skim the Introduction to OCaml, or
   (2) do this tutorial with a partner who has passing familiarity with
   OCaml (or Haskell, or some related language).

-  > Pick a good introduction.
-I think the 3110 intro has too many words.

 - [Ox Platform Reference](http://frenetic-lang.github.io/frenetic/docs/)

   You will write your controllers using Ox, which is a lightweight
-  library for writing controllers in OCaml.
+  platforn for writing controllers in OCaml.
 This tutorial will guide you
   though writing Ox controllers.

-  Ox is loosely based on controllers such as [POX]
+  Ox is loosely based on platforms such as [POX]
   (https://openflow.stanford.edu/display/ONL/POX+Wiki) and [NOX]
   (http://www.noxrepo.org/nox/about-nox/).
-You should be able to apply
+The concepts and techniques
-  what you learn in this tutorial to write POX/NOX controllers too.
+  you learn in this tutorial are applicable to those platforms too.

 - [OpenFlow 1.0 Specification] (http://www.openflow.org/documents/openflow-spec-v1.0.0.pdf)